pygame/pygame/docs/reST/tut/newbieguide.rst

 and it will fill the event queue with ``NOEVENTS``.
 Use ``set_blocked()`` to select just those event types you're interested in -- your queue will be much more manageable.

+Another note about the event queue -- even if you don't want to use it, you must still clear it periodically because it's still going to be filling up with events in the background as the user presses keys and mouses over the window.
+On Windows, if your game goes too long without clearing the queue, the operating system will think it has frozen and show a "The application is not responding" message.
+Iterating over ``event.get()`` or simply calling ``event.clear()`` once per frame will avoid this.

 Colorkey vs. Alpha.